ninoseki/mihari/docs/analyzers/virustotal.md

 - [https://www.virustotal.com](https://www.virustotal.com/gui/home/search)

-The analyzer uses VirusTotal API v3.
+This analyzer uses VirusTotal API v3.

 An API endpoint to use is changed based on a type of a query.